raystack/raccoon/docs/docs/clients/overview.md

 ## Wire and Serialization Types

-A concept that exists in all the Client libraries is that of wire type and serialization type.
+A concept that exists in all Raccoon Client libraries is that of wire type and serialization type.

 Raccoon's API accepts both JSON and Protobuf requests.
 These are differentiated by the `Content-Type` header (in case of REST & gRPC protocols) and by `MessageType` for Websocket requests.